kfrostare-Exercises/BMI_calculator/README.md

 # The BMI Calculator
-**week 3 of learning how to code.** Building a basic BMI-calculator that lets you know if you are normal, over- or underweight.
+**Week 3 of learning how to code.** Building a basic BMI-calculator that lets you know if you are normal, over- or underweight.
 Testing functions with Cypress and launching with GitHub.
 [Try out the BMI-calculator for yourself!](https://kfrostare.github.io/BMI_repo/)

 *More information below the image.*
 ![The BMI Calculator](src/assets/css/bmicover01.jpg)